define-private-public/PSRayTracing/README.rst

 13. The ray tracer has been split into two parts, a static library (where the rendering code lives) and a "CLI Runner".
 This was done so I could make it easier to build the Qt UI.
 This is an architectural change that was introduced after the ``r7`` release.

+14. To get all three book's to be able to render with the same branch, I needed to add an enumeration called ``RenderMethod``.
+This is passed into some of the ``IMaterial`` methods.
+Books 1 & 2 have the same exact method of perfoming renders, but book 3 is different in its "rendering equation" (e.g. the use of ``PDF``s).
+    It doesn't clutter up the code/architecture too much and after testing, it didn't hamper performance whatsover.

 ===========